 Make sure that your trees are keeping all of the water you are giving them by spreading a layer of mulch under their canopy.
 Mulch keeps water near the surface of the soil from evaporating.
 It also provides nutrients to the tree as it breaks down into the soil.
 We love mulch and recommend a layer 3 to 4 inches deep.
 Just make sure your mulch is two inches from the trunk of the tree as it can cause crown rot!

 While removing a lawn to save water is a commendable eco-action, it’s important to do so carefully.
 Remember to do your research before changing your landscaping, and consider how turning off the water will affect all of the plants around your property, not just your lawn.
 For more tips on tree care stay tuned for next season’s Tree Service Quarterly

 On March 7th, 2015 the City of El Segundo and Tree Musketeers held their 28th Annual Arbor Day Celebration!
-Tall and Small volunteers came out to plant over 60 Ponderosa and Afghan Pines and to care for Trees to the Sea along Imperial highway.
+Tall and Small volunteers came out to plant over 60 trees and to care for Trees to the Sea along Imperial highway.
 The tree planting and care were followed up by lunch provided by Chevron, our Presenting Sponsor, ice cream from Cold Stone and an opportunity drawing for participants that were present.